Learn How Generational Shifts Impact Customer Service

 Understanding Generational Shifts

-There are a number a competing ideas, but everyone generally agrees that a generation spans 15–20 years.
+There are a number of competing ideas, but everyone generally agrees that a generation spans 15–20 years.
 The exact dividing line between one generation and the next is debatable, but generations are thought to begin and end with historical turning points.
 For example, people usually say that the baby boomer generation began at the end of World War II and ended with the assassination of President Kennedy.

 Dramatic events in world history create a shared experience and sense of destiny for each generation.
 This common historical experience generates similar beliefs and characteristics for members of the group.
 As each generation moves through the stages of life (adolescence, young adulthood, working years, and retirement) the group reshapes what it means to play that particular role in society.
 Trends in consumer behavior and employee expectations can be related to generational shifts—and that’s part of what’s happening in the contact center now.